Xorux Virtual Appliance

 sudo -u postgres psql

 Make note of the password.
-It will be needed later during XorMon NG installation.
+It will be needed later during XorMon installation.

 su - lpar2rrd